 The net assembly shall consist of the net, its suspension and the supporting posts, including the clamps attaching them to the table.
 The net shall be suspended by a cord attached at each end to an upright post 15.25cm high, the outside limits of the post being 15.25cm outside the side line.
 The top of the net, along its whole length, shall be 15.25cm above the playing surface.
 The bottom of the net, along its whole length, shall be as close as possible to the playing surface and the ends of the net shall be attached to the supporting posts from top to bottom.

-The ball shall be spherical, with a diameter of 40mm.
+The ball shall be spherical, with a diameter of 40+mm.
 The ball shall weigh 2.7g.
-The ball shall be made of celluloid or similar plastics material and shall be white or orange, and matt.
+The ball shall be made of plastic material and shall be white or orange.

 - The racket can be any size, shape or weight but the blade shall be flat and rigid.

 - The surface covering material shall be matt and bright red on one side and black on the other.